cloudflare-apps/a-better-browser/cloudflare.md

 There are links to five different modern browsers there, including the most recent version of Internet Explorer.

+### Styling the message

+You can style the message however you want!
+All you need to do is add styles with id *#bad_browser*

 ### Sourcecode
 You may view sourcecode of this app at [GitHub](https://github.com/xPaw/CF-ABetterBrowser)